alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

     \end{cases}
 \end{align*}
 $$
-The model accepts observations of the learning agent $o^i_t$ as input.The transition predictor tries to build the next model state only from the current model state about any information about transition, so the dynamics are learned implicitly, making it unnecessary to make and watch in the future for planning.
+The model accepts observations of the learning agent $$o^i_t$$ as input.The transition predictor tries to build the next model state only from the current model state about any information about transition, so the dynamics are learned implicitly, making it unnecessary to make and watch in the future for planning.
 The discount predictor estimates how likely an episode will end when learning behaviours from model predictions, and the reward predictor lets the model figure out the reward function.

-Loss for every agent $i$ function to achieve the objective is defined in the following way:
+Loss for every agent $$i$$ function to achieve the objective is defined in the following way:
 $$
 \begin{align*}
     \begin{split}